-These burritos are soooo good, you'll want to have them every night.
+These black bean burritos are so good that you'll want to have them every night!

-These burritos are soooo good, you'll want to have them every night.
+These black bean burritos are so good that you'll want to have them every night!

 All of the reviews are right - these burritos are awesome.
 The recipe indicates that it makes two big burritos, but they would have to be huge.
 We usually get four burritos, using regular "burrito size" tortillas.
 The filling reheats well the next day too.
 Great flavor and excellent source of fiber.Read More